livecycle/preevy/site/docs/intro/under-the-hood.md

 ## Profile configuration

-`preevy` profile provide a mechanism for storing and sharing configuration and state between different machines.
+Preevy profile provide a mechanism for storing and sharing configuration and state between different machines.
 This allows sharing of environments between different CI jobs, or different developers.
 Using a shared profile ensure consistent configuration and stable URLs between different CI runs.

 The profile data can be stored on (AWS S3)[https://aws.amazon.com/s3/] for easy sharing.
 If for some reason S3 cannot be used, the profile can also be stored on the local filesystem and copied manually.

 :::note
 Profile store doesn't contain any cloud provider credentials.
-The `preevy` CLI always uses the local AWS credential chain (e.g, from environment variables, AWS profile, EC2 role), which needs to have the [appropriate permissions](/drivers/aws-lightsail).
+The Preevy CLI always uses the local AWS credential chain (e.g, from environment variables, AWS profile, EC2 role), which needs to have the [appropriate permissions](/drivers/aws-lightsail).
 :::

 Profile URLs specify where the profile data is stored, for example: `s3://preevy-config/profile1?region=us-east-1` (refers to a profile stored on a S3 bucket named `preevy-config` in the region `us-east-1` under `profile1` path).